futel/twilio-sip-server/client.md

 # Requirements

+## Set up traffic

 Ensure that TCP and UDP traffic is open to addresses in https://www.twilio.com/docs/sip-trunking/ip-addresses.

-Have:
+## Have attributes

+- extension
-- extension (from Twilio Programmable Voice Credential List)
+  - from Twilio Programmable Voice Credential List
+- password
-- password (from Twilio Programmable Voice Credential List)
+  - from Twilio Programmable Voice Credential List

-Server is one of
+- stage
+  - prod for production endpoints
-- direct-futel-prod.sip.twilio.com
+  - stage for testing
-- direct-futel-nonemergency-prod.sip.twilio.com
+- edge
+  - "umatilla" for all phones if not otherwise noted
-- direct-futel-stage.sip.twilio.com
+  - "ashburn" for Detroit
-- direct-futel-nonemergency-stage.sip.twilio.com
+- suffix

-If enable_emergency is False in dialplan-functions extensions dict, use the nonemergency server.
+  - "-nonemergency" if enable_emergency is False in dialplan-functions extensions dict
+  - empty otherwise

+## Determine server

+The server is almost always

+  direct-futel-prod.sip.umatilla.twilio.com

+Specifically, the server is

+  direct-futel{suffix}-{stage}.sip.{edge}.twilio.com

 # Set up Linksys PAP, SPA-2102, etc. ATA device